TEACHING AND LEARNING

 MODE OF DELIVERY

-Hybrid online: 15 hours of asynchronous lessons, 5 hours of tutorial and a final project presentation
+20 hours of hybrid online programme, including asynchronous lessons, 5 hours of tutorial and a final project presentation.

 MODE OF ASSESSMENT

 Dr Caroline Brassard, Adjunct Assistant Professor, Lee Yuan Yew School of Public Policy

 Caroline Brassard was a full-time faculty for more than 15 years at the Lee Kuan Yew School of Public Policy (LKY SPP), at the National University of Singapore since 2002, before becoming adjunct since 2015.
 Between 2017-2018, she designed and taught a 3-week teaching and learning workshop for the PhD students at the LKY SPP.
 Caroline received a professional accreditation in teaching and learning in higher education from the Institute of Education, University of London, in 2001.
 In 2008 and 2013 she was awarded the Lee Kuan Yew School’s Teaching Excellence Award.
 In 2010, she also received the NUS Annual Teaching Excellence Award (ATEA).
 She has imparted teaching training at the Centre for Development of Teaching and Learning (CDTL) at NUS and has written about teaching matters in various publications.
 Caroline was chair of the teaching excellence committee at the LKY SPP from 2010 to 2013 and assistant dean of academic affairs from 2012 to 2014.
 She currently teaches a core course for the Master in Public Policy on Qualitative Research Methods.

 CERTIFICATE OF COMPLETION

 Successful participants who complete all requirements of the programme including passing the assessment will receive a certificate of completion issued by NUS SCALE.